ADDosSantos/selenium-project-pom/README.md

-## VisionBox job Application Process
+## Vision-Box job Application Process

 Display of short FE Automation project, for recruitment process purposes (other than this, All rights reserved)